dreeseh/holbertonschool-system_linux/0x00-signals/README.md

 Don’t forget to push your header file
 All your header files should be include guarded

-Allowed functions and system calls
+Allowed functions and system calls:
 Unless specified otherwise in a task, you are allowed to use the C standard library